top of page

 The verb 'swear' has its origins in Old English, where it was spelled as 'swerian' and 'swerigan.'
 It can be traced back to the Proto-Germanic word 'swarjan,' which meant 'to swear an oath.'
 In its earliest usage, 'swear' referred to the act of making a solemn or binding declaration, pledge, or promise, often accompanied by invoking a higher power or taking an oath as a way of emphasizing the truth or sincerity of one's statement.
 This connection to invoking divine entities or making sacred oaths reflects the historical importance placed on the sanctity of one's word and the consequences of breaking such solemn commitments.
 Over time, the word 'swear' has retained its essential meaning, encompassing both formal legal oaths and casual colloquial expressions of strong affirmation or determination.

-Quiz: Find the meaning of the verb swear:
+Find the correct meaning of the verb swear:

 Try Again!